 - Paul Sally, UCSMP’s first director.
 Professor Sally had created special summer programs to teach higher mathematics to bright high school students and had taken a special interest in educating inner-city schoolchildren.

-- Zalman Usiskin, UCSMP’s current director and co-director of the Secondary Component.
+- Zalman Usiskin, UCSMP’s director from 1987 to 2019.
 Professor Usiskin had researched the teaching of mathematics using transformations, matrices, and groups, and through real-life applications and had developed textbooks for all four years of high school, incorporating contemporary mathematical thinking.
 His work had shown that many students enter high school with insufficient knowledge of arithmetic, algebra, and geometry to enable them to succeed.

 - Max Bell, UCSMP’s Elementary Component director.
 Professor Bell was a pioneer in the desire to teach applications of mathematics and had shown in his research that most children entered school with far greater mathematical knowledge than teachers and textbooks assumed.